 Entries & Entry Fees

-- Copies of the Syllabus and entry forms may be obtained from our web-site at www.kiwanismusictoronto.org.
+- Copies of the Syllabus and may be obtained from our web-site at www.kiwanismusictoronto.org.
 Separate entry forms are required for solo and group entries.
-Please photocopy blank forms as required.
-Entries will not be accepted unless on official forms or photocopies thereof.
+Entry forms must be completed using our on-line registration forms.

 Performance times (i.e. length of pieces in minutes) MUST be included on the entry form.